vacammar/git-survival-kit/README.md

 Yes, that devil 😈.

-This repository born with indeed the aim would create a collection of the most useful Git commands, that help developers and not, to survive in a working day with Git as CVS.
+This repository born with indeed the aim would create a collection of the most useful Git commands, that help developers, and not, to survive in a working day with Git.

 ## About GIT